Earth Air Tunnels, a Sustainable and Healthy Solution?

 4. Geographical Limitations: Not all regions have suitable soil or climate conditions for efficient EAT operation .

-5. Regulatory and Permitting Hurdles: Building codes and environmental regulations can complicate the approval and installation of EATs .
+5. Regulatory and Permitting Hurdles: Building codes and can complicate the approval and installation of EATs .

 6. Maintenance Concerns: Potential issues like condensation, mold, and pests require careful design and regular maintenance .